J&J CEO Gorsky to step down, company veteran to lead in 2022

 The world’s biggest maker of health care products said late Thursday that Joaquin Duato will become CEO and a member of the company’s board of directors on January 3.

-Duato currently serves as vice chairman of J & J’s executive committee, which involves working with the company’s pharmaceutical and health sectors and overseeing its global supply chain.
+Duato, 59, currently serves as vice chairman of J & J’s executive committee, which involves working with the company’s pharmaceutical and health sectors and overseeing its global supply chain.

 Duato, a dual citizen of Spain and the United States, has been with Johnson & Johnson for more than 30 years, the company said.

-Gorsky has served as chairman and CEO since 2012 and will become executive chairman of the board.
+Gorsky, 61, has served as chairman and CEO since 2012 and will become executive chairman of the board.

+He said in a prepared statement from the company that the timing was right for his decision, both for the company and personally, “as I focus more on my family due to family health reasons.”

 J&J reported a 73% jump in second-quarter profit last month, driven by strong sales growth as hospitals and other parts of the health care industry rebounded from COVID-19 pandemic slowdowns the previous year.